Massive scalar field perturbation on Kerr black holes in dynamical Chern-Simons gravity: Dynamical Chern-Simons gravity and massive scalar field perturbation

 We are going to study the wave dynamics of scalar field perturbations on the background of Kerr black holes in the linear regime.
 The metric in the Boyer-Lindquist coordinates is

 where $\Delta\equiv r^2 - 2Mr+a^2$ and $\rho^2 \equiv r^2 + a^2 \cos^2\theta$.
 In this case, the scalar perturbation equation (\ref{ScalarEq}) in the Kerr background reduces to

 where the Chern-Simons (CS) invariant is valued in the background.
-As one can see, the scalar field acquires an effective mass square $m^2_{\rm eff}=m_\Phi^2 -\alpha ~^\ast R R$, which is position-dependent and approaches to $m_\Phi^2$ at infinity, with the sign depending on the coupling constant $\alpha$.
+As one can see, the scalar field acquires an effective mass square $m^2_{\rm eff}=m_\Phi^2 -\alpha ~^\ast R R$, which is position-dependent and may become negative close to the horizon, thus leading to possible tachyonic instability.
 When $\alpha=0$, the above equation describes wave propagation of a free scalar field in the Kerr background which has been studied thoroughly and stability depends on the value of the physical mass $m_\Phi$: When $m_\Phi=0$, no instability is observed \cite{Krivan:1996da,PazosAvalos:2004rp,Thuestad:2017ngu}; While for $m_\Phi \neq 0$, superradiant instability may occur \cite{Damour:1976kh,Zouros:1979iw,Detweiler:1980uk,Furuhashi:2004jk,Cardoso:2005vk,Dolan:2007mj,Dolan:2012yt}.
 For $m_\Phi=0$ and $\alpha>0$, tachyonic instability is found to exist for any nonzero spin as long as $\alpha$ exceeds a critical value $\alpha_c$, and $\alpha_c$ decreases as $a$ is increased \cite{Gao:2018acg}.
 Scalarized rotating black hole solution, which is expected to be the end-state of this tachyonic instability, has been constructed in Ref. \cite{Doneva:2021dcc} in the so-called "decoupling limit".
-It should be noted that the scalar field perturbation equation (\ref{ScalarEq2}) is invariant under the transformation
+It should be noted that the scalar field perturbation equation (\ref{ScalarEq1}) is invariant under the transformation

 So the sign of $\alpha$ can be absorbed into the CS invariant by redefining the $\theta$-coordinate, and thus the situation with $\alpha<0$ should be the same as the case with $\alpha>0$, as has been confirmed numerically and analytically in Ref. \cite{Myung:2020etf}.
 This is different from the case in sEGB, where $\alpha>0$ and $\alpha<0$ yield different pictures of instability and spontaneous scalarization, with the latter resulting the so-called spin-induced spontaneous scalarization \cite{Dima:2020yac,Hod:2020jjy,Doneva:2020nbb,Doneva:2020kfv,Herdeiro:2020wei,Berti:2020kgk,Zhang:2020pko}.